terrorizer1980/postman-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 You will see a confirmation that your documentation is published, and a link you can visit to view it in the browser.

+> This documentation will be private by default.
+Only other members of your workspace or people you share the collection with will be able to view it.
+You can choose to [publish your documentation](/docs/postman/api-documentation/publishing-your-docs/) publicaly.

 ![Docs Link](https://assets.postman.com/postman-docs/docs-link.jpg)

 You can carry out additional edits directly on the documentation page—you'll see editable areas highlighted on hover.
 Click to edit, make your changes, and save them to update the text.